-The National Forestry Inventory shows that forest now occupies 10% of the total land area of Ireland; 57% of forest is in public ownership and 43% in private.
+- The National Forestry Inventory shows that forest now occupies 10% of the total land area of Ireland; 57% of forest is in public ownership and 43% in private.
 Conifers comprise 74% of the total stock.
 An estimated 43% of the total stocked forest estate is on peat type soils.
 These plantations are currently being harvested for the Irish timber sector.
-There are over 7,000 hectares of public and private forestry in the Neagh Bann IRBD.
-A typical forest lifecycle for conifer plantations is 40 years; that for broadleaves is longer.

-Research into the interaction between forestry and water has continued since the 1980s and the findings have been integrated into Forest Service guidance and codes of practice.
+There are over 180,000 hectares of public and private forestry in the Shannon IRBD.
+A typical forest lifecycle for conifer plantations is 40 years; that for broadleaves is longer. - Research into the interaction between forestry and water has continued since the 1980s and the findings have been integrated into Forest Service guidance and codes of practice.
 While there are many positive benefits of forests, such as biodiversity enhancement through broadleaf plantation, some potential negative pressures have been identified through recent research.
-These pressures include:

-- artificial acidification of waters arising from the presence of coniferous afforestation on acid-sensitive soils.
-Afforestation on well buffered acid mineral soils does not exert an acidifying effect.
-Some 5% of national stocked areas are located in areas with acid-sensitive soils that can exert an acidifying effect on water; - nutrient enrichment and sedimentation impacts arising from forestry operations (mainly fertilisation and high levels of felling activity) in catchments with forest cover of over 50% on peat soils.
+These pressures include: - artificial acidification of waters arising from the presence of coniferous afforestation on acid-sensitive soils.
+Afforestation on well buffered acid mineral soils do not exert an acidifiying effect.
+Some 5% of national stocked areas are located in areas with acidsensitive soils that can exert an acidifying effect on waters. - Nutrient enrichment and sedimentation impacts arising from forestry operations (mainly fertilisation and high levels of felling activity) in catchments with forest cover of over 50% on peat soils.
 Observed impacts from forest stands on mineral soils were significantly less than those on peats.
-Some 1% of forest stands are located in such settings.

-Research has shown that these problems were generally associated with forest stands planted before 1990, the year in which the Forest Service Guidelines controlling forestry began to be introduced.
+Some 1% of forest stands are located in such settings. - Research has shown that these problems were generally associated with forest stands planted before 1990, the year in which the Forest Service Guidelines controlling forestry began to be introduced.
 This is significant as these older forest stands may have drainage networks directly connected to the river networks and were generally planted right down to the stream edge.
 Research has highlighted the complex nature of the interaction between forest, forestry activities and water.
-A number of forestry research projects are currently investigating2 practical mitigation measures to address the pressures that water bodies may experience from forests and forestry operations.
-The Environmental Protection Agency is also considering additional future research needs to investigate the effectiveness of pollution control measures to address problems of acidification, siltation and nutrient enrichment from fertilisation.
-The Forest Service will review the Forestry and Water Quality Guidelines (published, July 2000) during the first cycle of the river basin management plans to ensure that they reflect the new water quality objectives and standards.

-To date forestry in Ireland has been controlled under the Forestry Act 1946 and through a grant support system administered by the Forest Service of the Department of Agriculture, Fisheries and Food through its guidance documents and codes of practice.
+A number of forestry research projects are currently ongoing2, investigating practical mitigation measures to address the pressures that water bodies may experience from forests and forestry operations.
+The Environmental Protection Agency is also considering additional future research needs to investigate the effectiveness of pollution control measures to address problems of acidification, siltation and nutrient enrichment from fertilisation. - To date forestry in Ireland has been controlled under the Forestry Act 1946 and through a grant support system administered by the Forest Service of the Department of Agriculture, Fisheries and Food through its guidance documents and codes of practice.
 To strengthen sustainable forestry management, a new Forestry Bill, replacing the 1946 Forestry Act, has been drafted.
-A number of provisions are of particular importance to water protection, namely;

-- all forestry operations, whether licensed, approved or exempt must be carried out in accordance with any guidelines and regulations issued by the Minister for Agriculture, Fisheries and Food.
-Non-adherence to relevant guidelines, code of practice, standards, conditions or regulations issued by the Minister will be an offence; - it is intended to introduce more flexibility and clarity to the issue of the compulsory replanting after felling.
-It is proposed to allow for change of land use from forestry to other sustainable uses.
-It is proposed to give the Minister the power to waive the replanting obligation in certain limited circumstances (for example "public good" infrastructure projects, woodland development, including eco-clusters, limited housing and recreation, areas that are environmentally sensitive to commercial forestry etc.).
+A number of provisions are of particular importance to water protection, namely; - All forestry operations, whether licensed, approved or exempt must be carried out in accordance with any guidelines and regulations issued by the Minister for Agriculture,

-In addition, Aerial Fertilisation Regulations (2006-2007) were introduced to control nutrient pollution from the aerial application of fertilisers to forests.
-To undertake aerial fertilisation of a forest an Aerial Fertilisation Licence must first be obtained from the Department of Agriculture Fisheries and Food.
-The Regulations lay down a number of conditions, which must be met before the Minister may grant a licence.
-They also specify certain exclusion zones.

-In March 2008 the Minister for Agriculture, Fisheries and Food and the Minister for Environment, Heritage and Local Government published guidelines for the protection of Natura 2000 sites designated for the protection Freshwater Pearl Mussel populations from forestry activities.
-The guidelines are intended to ensure that forest operations such as afforestation, forest road construction, harvesting and forest planning are compatible with the protection of this particularly sensitive species.
-The guidelines describe a range of measures intended to reduce any potential negative impacts on the species arising from forest operations.
-They complement all other Forest Service Guidelines, the Code of Best Forest Practice and other regulations.
-The implementation of the guidelines is mandatory.

-To address the problem of acidification of waters in acid sensitive catchments from afforestation a protocol was agreed between the Department of Environment, Heritage and Local Government, the Forest Service, the Environmental Protection Agency and COFORD in 2001 for dealing with grant-aid applications in acid sensitive areas.
-All applications received by the Forest Service for grant-aid for afforestation in areas identified as being acid-sensitive are checked for acid buffering capacity as determined by alkalinity levels in run-off water.
-Soils with moderate acid buffering capacity are referred to the Environmental Protection Agency for recommendation with regard to grant-aid.
-Depending on the alkalinity levels:

-- afforestation may be grant aided in areas where the minimum alkalinity of the run-off water is greater than 15mg CaCO31-1 (calcium carbonate); - where the minimum alkalinity of the run-off water is in the range 8-15mg CaCO31-1, full, partial or no afforestation may be allowed following discussion and agreement between the Environmental Protection Agency and the Forest Service; - afforestation is not grant aided in areas where the minimum alkalinity of the run-off water is less than 8mg CaCO31-1.

-New regulations, to update the European Communities (Environmental Impact Assessment) (Amendment) Regulations, 2001 (SI 538 of 2001) will be finalised this year.
-The new regulations will provide for statutory Environmental Impact Assessment screening for all subthreshold afforestation and forest road development (but excluding access to public roads which will require planning permission and Environmental Impact Assessment, if necessary).
-It will also transpose the Public Participation Directive insofar as it concerns forestry and will introduce penalties for unauthorised development.

-2EPA-COFORD funded project HYDROFOR (due for completion in 2013) is investigating the impacts of forests and forestry operations on Ireland's aquatic ecology.
+EPA-COFORD funded project HYDROFOR (due for completion in 2013) is investigating the impacts of forests and forestry operations on Ireland's aquatic ecology.